Aniss-nahim/EventManagement/README.md

 Event management app built with Symfony, Vuejs and Bootsrap.

 ## Environment setup
 Before cloning the project make shure make sure you have everything you need in order to run the project.
-Here is the list of requirements :
+Here is a list of requirements :

 * PHP version >= 7.1.3
 * composer